Quotations and Allusions in

 a crop of new Napoleons, new Shakespeares, new Swifts

-literature in Great Britain.
-Old subjects keep attracting new biographers, and
+in Great Britain.
+Old subjects keep attracting new biographers, and new

-new biographies are usually published with a pretence that some really new
+biographies are usually published with a pretence that some really new facts or

 Lewis made the same combined criticism of the modern “quest for the historical Jesus” and the biography industry in his 1940 paper “Why I am not a Pacifist” (first published in the US the 1980 edition of The Weight of Glory and other Addresses en in the UK in Timeless at Heart, 1987).